Silvert's

-Silvert's Holdings Ltd., operating as Silvert's Adaptive Clothing & Footwear, is a U.S. and Canadian based retailer that designs and distributes adaptive clothing and footwear for men and women.
-The company makes a variety of types of adaptive apparel, including wheelchair clothing, easy access clothing as well as diabetic shoes, socks and slippers, designed to assist physically challenged individuals in their daily dressing and undressing.
+Silverts Adaptive Clothing & Footwear, is a U.S. and Canadian based retailer that designs and distributes adaptive clothing and footwear for men and women.
+The company makes adaptive apparel that creates easy dressing solutions for people living with lowered mobility.
+Some of the variety of Silverts adaptive clothing includes clothing for wheelchair users, caregiver assisted clothing such as open back tops, easy access clothing with magnetic closures, as well as adaptive shoes, socks and slippers designed to assist people with lowered mobility in their daily dressing and undressing.

 History

 In 1929, I.D Ed Alter founded Jack's Department Store in Ingersoll, Ontario, Canada.
 Jack's Department Store was initially a small town department store selling a range of products.
 After the death of I.D Alter, in 1978, his grandson, Jeffrey Alter joined the firm.
 In 1980, the company changed its name to Silvert's Clothing for Seniors and began specializing in adaptive clothing with Jeffrey Alter as CEO.

-Silvert's opened its head office, warehouse and retail store in Concord, Ontario, Canada.
+Silverts opened its head office, warehouse and retail store in Concord, Ontario, Canada.
 Silvert's had its first mobile store on the road in 1981 and in 1987, its first catalog for adaptive clothing was introduced.
 Silvert's sold its products mainly through mental-health institutions before selling directly to customers.

-Silvert's began expanding sales nationally for two years and started selling internationally in 1993.
-In 1995, Silvert's had 41 full-time employees and 15 part-time staff.
+Silverts began expanding sales nationally for two years and started selling internationally in 1993.
+In 1995, Silverts had 41 full-time employees and 15 part-time staff.
 Silvert's has since grown in recent years with a 9.01 out of 10 rating on ResellerRatings.com on June 15, 2018.

-Silvert's was acquired by Strategic Partners Inc. in August of 2018
+In 2019, Careismatic Brands acquired Silverts.
+In January 2024, Careismatic Brands filed for Chapter 11 bankruptcy.

+In November 2024, Silverts was purchased by management in an employee buyout.
+Silverts is now run out of Canada, owned and operated by its employees.

 Products

-Silvert's sells a wide variety of adaptive clothing ranging from wheelchair pants, shorts, open-back tops, dresses, nightwear, sportswear, and footwear, in addition to special-needs clothing accessories.
-Snap closures, elastic waists, Velcro closures are some of the features that Silvert's integrate when designing its adaptive wear.
+Silverts sells a wide variety of adaptive clothing ranging from wheelchair pants, shorts, open-back tops, dresses, nightwear, sportswear, and footwear, in addition to special-needs clothing accessories.
+Magnetic closures, elastic waists, and Velcro closures are some of the features that Silverts uses when designing its adaptive wear.

-Silvert's creates their own design in Canada but its clothing is manufactured in both Canada and China.
+Silverts creates their own designs in Canada and its clothing is manufactured in both Canada and China.

-Because many of Silvert's clothes are worn by people in home care facilities, Silvert's clothing and even some slippers are designed to hold up to industrial washers.
+Because many of Silverts clothes are worn by people in home care facilities, Silverts clothing and even some slippers are designed to hold up to industrial washers.

 Sales and marketing

-Silvert's mainly sells its products online and through catalogs that the company distributes twice a year.
-Silvert's online website allows the user to shop according to their specific disability and needs.
+Silverts mainly sells its products online and through catalogs that the company produces twice a year.
+The Silverts website is designed for users to shop according to their specific disability and needs.

-Silvert's uses social media such as Facebook where caregivers and family members can share ideas, experiences and reviews about Silvert's products and service.
-Silvert's also has a points-rewards system set up for its regular customers through which they can redeem their accumulated points.
+Silvert' uses social media such as Facebook, Instagram, TikTok and LinkedIn, where caregivers and family members can share ideas, experiences and reviews about Silverts products and service.